 The rooftop bar is ideal to meet other travellers.
 They also offer massages too!
 If you can, get up early and watch the sunrise over the Mekong.
 Choose from a bed in a female-only dormitory room, a mixed dorm room, or a standard double room with your own private bathroom.

 - Prices from £5 per night for a 12 bed female-only dorm

 - To book, check prices or availability for Onederz Hostel

-This boutique hotel is decorated in a typical Cambodian-style decor.
+This boutique hotel is decorated in typical Cambodian-style decor.
 It is one of the best Cambodia hotels in Phnom Penh for location and perfect for those wanting to explore the capital city, being less than 0.5km from the Royal Palace, Silver Pagoda and other sites, and it comes with an outdoor swimming pool too.

 - Prices from £30 per night for a superior double room